shunjizhan/use-tree-state/README.md

   isOpen (optional): true (default) | false, children (optional): [array of treenode],

-  // internal keys (auto generated), plz don't include them in the initial data
+  // internal key (auto generated), plz don't include it in the initial data
-  path: [],    // path is an array of indexes to this node from root node
   _id: 0,

   // all other keys are not reserved, can carry any extra info about this node